AZT Race GPS Data

 Out of Tucson, the race climbs the dirt Redington Road to the “side door”, then on connecting 4×4 roads to the AZT coming out of the Rincon Mountains.
 Follow beautiful high desert singletrack on the Bellota and Molino trails, crossing the Catalina Highway and continuing to climb to Prison Camp.

 At Prison Camp, the route begins a 3000 foot paved climb towards Summerhaven.
 At Summerhaven follow the Oracle Ridge Trail (hike-a-bike shoes on standby), Cody Trail, followed by more AZT through Oracle State Park to Highway 77.
 After a brief stint on Tiger Mine Rd, the Antelope Peak section of the AZT begins.
 After countless up and downhill switchbacks, the AZT climbs the crest the Black Hills, before dropping down to cross the sandy Bloodsucker Wash.
 More singletrack begins around the shoulder of Antelope Peak.
 This is a very remote stretch of Sonoran desert.

-The AZT continues through the Boulders segment.
+The AZT continues through the Boulders & Ripsey segments.
 Stunning desert scenery and quality switchbacks are the hallmarks of these trails.
-After the Boulders segment ends, the race continues onto the famous Ripsey ridgeline, where the views are huge and the climbing is painful.
-The route crosses the Gila River on a car bridge in Kelvin, AZ, then starts a long singletrack section known as the “Gila Canyons”.
-Gila Canyons traverses one of the most beautiful and colorful areas in the state, full of rhyolite formations and saguaro studded ridges.
-Gila Canyons connects to the Picketpost segment, the traditional finish of the 300.
+After the Boulders segment ends, the route continues onto the famous Ripsey ridgeline, where the views are huge and the climbing is painful.
+The route crosses the Gila River on an auto bridge in Kelvin, AZ, then starts a long singletrack section known as the “Gila River Canyons”.
+The Gila River Canyons traverse one of the most beautiful and colorful areas in the state, full of rhyolite formations and saguaro studded ridges.
+The Gila River Canyons connect to the Picketpost segment, aka Alamo Canyon, the traditional finish of the 300.
 The finish line is the hiker sign pictured below, at the Picketpost Trailhead.

 Superior, AZ is 4 miles east on US 60.
 Food, motel, etc can be found there.